akkornel/gcs_gcp/packer/README.md

 * `roles/Storage Object Creator` on the Cloud Storage bucket, for all objects with paths beginning with `/artifacts/`.
 This is where artifacts of the build process will be uploaded.

+* In the permissions for the Pub/Sub Topic, the `roles/pubsub.publisher` role.

 The latter permission is needed due to how Packer does the impersonation.